 Rough & Finish Carpenter

-Certifications: to-Hour OSHA Construction Safety Course Certification, NAHB - National Association of Home Builders
+Certifications: 10-Hour OSHA Construction Safety Course Certification, NAHB - National Association of Home Builders

 Articulation Agreements: Massachusetts Community Colleges, New England Institute of Technology, Wentworth Institute: Construction Materials and Methods Massachusetts, Maritime Academy (Academic Prerequisites)